Introducing GitHub workflow.

 - It’s simple to use as defining event trigger options, like tag, branch, or push is very easy to handle.

-- Workflows and actions are triggered by the events happening in the Git repository directly, so you only need to rely on creating a tag or branch.
+- Workflows and actions are triggered by the events in the Git repository directly, so you only need to create a tag or branch.

 And the cons?